alesh-hub/SAR_teamTen/TO_DO.md

 - create code lines to zip the best checkpoint at the end of training and then unzip during the evaluation mode.

+- modifying the preprocessing functions to work with tensors and gpu

 ## PAPER REPLICATION

 - fare data_module per paper replication -> RUNNARE SUBITO SENZA SPLIT + TUTTE AUGMENTATIONS + NO NORMALIZE: